 Learner Fund is currently closed to new applications.
 We have no updated information from DCYA as to when it might re-open.
 If you would like to contact us to see if there is any new developments, please do so, or alternatively check our latest news updates.

-· Have graduated with a major award in early childhood education and care at Level 7, 8 or 9 on the National Framework of Qualifications in 2013, 2014, 2015 or 2016.
-The qualification must be on the DCYA Early Years Recognised Qualifications list;
+- Have graduated with a major award in Early Childhood Care and Education at Level 7/8/9 on the National Framework of Qualifications in 2013, 2014, 2015, 2016 or 2017;

-· Be currently working in a registered early years service;
+- Be currently working in a registered Early Years Service;